RTlabCBM/FidelityFinderJupyter/README.md

 Jupyter Notebooks with scripts used for FidelityFinder.
+All scripts are adapted to be run on Google Colab.

 Visit https://github.com/RTlabCBM/FidelityFinder for more information.